All undergraduate students majoring within the Department of Biology are advised by faculty within the department.

 Biology is the study of life!
 What could be more fascinating?
 How is it that molecules assemble to become cells and cells become organisms?
 True understanding in biology requires knowledge of chemistry, mathematics and physics.

 With this strong academic background, graduates with degrees in biology are well prepared to enter a broad spectrum of disciplines.
 Intellectual rigor and the ability to analyze and communicate complex issues allow the biology major to consider careers or advanced study in business, law, science, government, or medicine.
-Please visit our career information page for more information.

 Summer Research Opportunities